On the face of it, email marketing might strike you as outdated.

 - Spend more time on your subject line than on the actual content.
 Subject lines are often emphasized as the most important part of a correspondence, and for good reason.
 They will either get you that open and click or mark you as spam.
 Never stop testing, adjusting, and working on your subject lines, even if you find one that works extremely well.

 - Emphasize the benefit for the user.
 One of the first lessons they teach in outreach school is “always focus on what the recipient is getting out of the deal, not why you need them”.
 Make it very clear in your message what experience, solution, the emotion they will be getting if they complete the action you are funneling them towards.

 - Showcase examples of the people/companies they could become.
 By providing examples of satisfied customers and success stories, you will be selling more than a product or service.
-You will be serving a successful lifestyle, which is something most leads will want to buy into, rather than a simple out of the box sales pitch they get from other companies on the daily.
+You will be serving a successful lifestyle, which is something most leads will want to buy into, rather than a simple out-of-the-box sales pitch they get from other companies on a daily basis.

 - Make them feel rushed (but not too much).
 Invoking a sense of urgency will get your leads to move faster, but don’t make them feel they need to make a purchasing decision on the spot.
 A 48-hour window usually does the trick.

 The Value of Following Up And Timing It Well